History of MCMS

 Madison Community Montessori School opened its new location in the fall of 2012.
 We now call this beautiful, nearly 22,000 square foot, state-of-the-art Montessori facility our home.
-Over 125 students from 12 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
-2012 also marks our 40th year of providing Madison area children a rich Montessori experience and exceptional education.
+Over 140 students from 12 months to 14 years of age eagerly arrive each day to quench their thirst for knowledge.
+2012 marked our 40th year of providing Madison area children a rich Montessori experience and exceptional education.

 The story behind the beautiful building:

 Soon after the DOT announced plans for the Beltline-Verona Road interchange's improvements, MCMS learned definitively that the school’s building would be demolished forcing us to vacate by July, 2012.
 The Board tackled the relocation by obtaining and evaluating proposals from a number of local area developers.
 The list was eventually narrowed down to two and one was ultimately named as our next home.

 The hard work began of coming to terms to construct a new facility inside the Beltline; however, in August of 2010, the initial developer pulled out due to his own financial constraints.
 After dealing with the loss of months of work, the Board quickly shifted gears and explored the second option – to refurbish a building on the Westside of Madison.
 In the end, it was determined that the cost required to convert the church into a school that met the programming needs of MCMS necessitated a level of capital investment that was not financially sound or feasible for the school.